okken/talks/presentation.md

 ???
 * This is the basic syntax for function parametrization
 * the same 4 cases, one function
-* the list of parameter rows can be in-line, like this or
+* the parameters can be in the decorator call, like this, but I'll switch to something more readable soon.
 ---
 # Function Parametrization
-`test_3.py`:
 ```python
 @pytest.mark.parametrize( 'a, b, c, expected', [
     (90, 60, 30, "right"),